-In academic year 2020/21 and beyond: Course grades are calculated from a weighted average of all contributing assessments.
+From academic year 2020/21: Course grades are calculated from a weighted average of all contributing assessments.
 From this weighted average (to two decimal places) the overall alphanumeric Grade for the course should be determined.

-For example: A course has two essays each weighted 20% and one exam weighted 60%, the Grades for which are B2, A3 and C1 respectively.
+For example: A course has two essays each weighted 20% and one exam weighted 60%, the Grades forwhich are B2, A3 and C1 respectively.
 The overall Grade for the course would be determined as follows: